Exiv2/exiv2/README.md

 Localisation is supported on a UNIX-like platform:  Linux, MacOS-X, Cygwin and MinGW/msys2.
 Localisation is not supported for Visual Studio builds.

+To build localisation support, use the CMake option `-DEXIV2_ENABLE_NLS=ON`.
+You must install the `gettext` package with your package manager or from source.
+The `gettext` package is available from [http://www.gnu.org/software/gettext/](http://www.gnu.org/software/gettext/) and includes the library `libintl` and utilities to build localisation files.
+If CMake produces error messages which mention libintl or gettext, you should verify that the package `gettext` has been correctly built and installed.

-To build localisation support, use the CMake option `-DEXIV2_BUILD_PO=ON`.
-There are no additional build steps as the normal build commands will compile the library, samples and localisation support.
-You must install the build to ensure the localisation messages files can be found at run-time.
+You must install the build to test localisation.
+This ensures that the localisation message files can be found at run-time.
+You cannot test localisation in the directory `build\bin`.

 1) Running exiv2 in another language